 Top Refrigerator Maintenance Tips For Your Fridge

-In this post, we'll outline refrigerator maintenance, tips and insight to keep your fridge at its best.
-With just a little effort, you can extend its lifespan, improve its performance, and save money in the long run.
+In this post, we’ll share refrigerator maintenance tips to keep your appliance in great shape.
+A little effort can extend its lifespan, improve its performance, and save you money.

-Ready to show your fridge some TLC?
-Here are the top refrigerator maintenance tasks you should be doing.
+Ready to give your fridge some TLC?
+Here are the top maintenance tasks you should be doing.

 Clean the Condenser Coils

-Pro tip: If you have pets, you might want to clean the coils more frequently since pet hair can accumulate quickly.
+Pro tip: If you have pets, clean the coils more often since pet hair builds up quickly.

 Defrost Your Freezer